Drinking Water Primacy Fee

 What are the consequences of the loss of primacy?

-The fee “sunsets” every five years and can be renewed only by the legislature.
-In 2006, House Bill 1149 increased the drinking water primacy fee and extended the fee.
-The fee is currently set to expire Sept.
-1, 2017, unless it is renewed.
-If the sunset date is not removed or extended in RSMo §640.100.8, then Missouri’s resources become insufficient to adequately administer, implement and enforce the public drinking water primacy program.
+In 2006, House Bill 1149 increased the drinking water primacy fee.
+In 2014, the Missouri Legislature removed the “sunset” date for the fee in Senate Bill 642.
+The legislation also gave authority to the Safe Drinking Water Commission to revise the fee structure, which is set to expire August 28, 2024.
+If the fees outlined in RSMo §640.100.8 are insufficient, then Missouri’s resources will become insufficient to adequately administer, implement and enforce the public drinking water primacy program.
 In this case, EPA could withdraw Missouri’s primacy, requiring public water systems in Missouri to be directly regulated by EPA.

 If EPA withdraws primacy delegation, federal funding for public drinking water protection would end.
 This includes funding for the Drinking Water State Revolving Fund loan program, grants and other assistance provided by the Department of Natural Resources.
 The department no longer would provide water analysis, which means water systems would be required to contract with and pay a lab to perform this service.
 Additionally, technical and financial assistance provided to water systems by the department would be significantly curtailed or ended.